Kwamenas/Purchase-Churn-Project-repo/README.md

 We will then do what we can **operation save**.With **Operation save**, we will look at customers whose last purchase is between **150 -180days**.
 Due to the purchase behavior of the general historic data, we will recommend the lowest and cheap bundle to be advertised to these clients.
 We will also suggest if clients can have a special offer to win them back.
+This will be done after we have given details of customer purchase behaviour.

 2. **ML module**: